Santiago de Compostela

 All Camino de Santiago routes take you to Santiago de Compostela, St James of the Field of Stars, the capital of Galicia and a pilgrimage destination for many centuries.

-Pilgrims from all over the world have travelled to Santiago since the 10th century to atone for their sins and visit the tomb of St James, allegedly buried in Santiago’s magnificent cathedral.
+Pilgrims from all over the world have traveled to Santiago since the 10th century to atone for their sins and visit the tomb of St James, allegedly buried in Santiago’s magnificent cathedral.

 Santiago de Compostela is a pocket-size city full of charm and character.
 Its stunning UNESCO-listed Old Town has a lively atmosphere, both by day and at night!
 Santiago is also an important University town, with many students settling in the city for the school year.
 It is one of the oldest universities in Europe (established in 1495) and you will find some of the University buildings in the Old Town.